LorienLV/_PAPER_newtons-method-revisited-how-accurate-do-we-have-to-be/README.md

 ## Section 6.2.2: A quasi-Newton method with a fixed symmetric approximation of the Jacobian

-The folder "simulations" constains a subfolder called "lysozyme" which includes this content
+The folder "simulations" contains a subfolder called "lysozyme" which includes this content

 ```
 ├── data